refinajs/refina/docs/guide/essentials/component.md

 Components allow us to split the UI into independent and reusable pieces, and think about each piece in isolation.

+Unlike components in Vue.js, where components are also used to split the app into several parts, it is preferred to use [view](./view.md) to split the app in Refina.

 ## Kinds of Components

 There are three kinds of components in Refina: